 - DLF: Destination Lookup Failure.
-The switch will always look for a destination MAC address in its MAC Table

-- Multicast: This type of transmission sends messages from one host to multiple hosts.
+The switch will always look for a destination MAC addressin its MAC Table first.
+In case that a MAC address cannot be found in the MAC Table, which means DLF occurs, the switch will forward the packets to all ports that are in the same LAN. - Multicast: This type of transmission sends messages from one host to multiple hosts.
 Only those hosts that belong to a specific multicast group will receive it.
 Network devices that support multicast send only one copy of the information across the network until the delivery path that reaches group members diverges.
 At these diverging points, multicast packets will be copied and forwarded.
-This method helps reducing high traffic volumes due to large number of destinations, using network bandwidth efficiently. - Broadcast: Messages are sent to all devices in the network.
+This method helps reducinghigh traffic volumesdue tolarge number of destinations, using network bandwidth efficiently. - Broadcast: Messages are sent to all devices in the network.